stagnet/focus_app/README.md

 # focus_app
-A small minimal app which helps you to stay focus for a particular task
+A small minimal app which helps you to stay focus for a particular task using react native.